ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 ## IEEE 802.1Q tagging {#vlan-recommendations}

-When the proxy transports Etherent frames that carry an IEEE 802.1Q
+When the proxy transports Ethernet frames that carry an IEEE 802.1Q
 {{IEEE802.1Q}} VLAN tag, these are by default transparently forwarded through the tunnel.
 When the tunnel ingress and/or egress interprets the tags, there must be agreement (signaled or manually configured) on how to consistently